-Deleted: The accuracy of ...ODTRAN at-sensor...calculations predictions for assessing benchmarking...airborne remote sensin instrument...spectrometer measurement performance is in part, dependent on the quality of the surface reflectance spectra and availability of atmospheric measurements near the target measurement performance location.
-Fortunately, for this airborne campaign, baseline atmospheric measurements were accessible v the Thule Air Base CIMEL as part of AERONET.
-It is clear that spatial proximity to a CIMEL matters in terms of in-flight atmospheric aerosols and columnar water vapor concentrations because we were able to achieve greater VSWIR...bserved less measurement uncertainty accuracy...for the closer dark bare rock/soil target when compared to the bright Greenland ice target much farther way.
-Interestingly, we found that the nadir viewing VSWIR spectra for bright Greenland ice in the Greenland...inter was much more sensitive to columnar water vapor concentrations than aerosols.
-This result caused us to evaluate the nadir viewing spectrometer's measurement VSWIR spectra satellite atmospheric water vapor products.
+MODTRAN predictions for assessing airborne spectrometer measurement performance is in part, dependent on the quality of the surface reflectance spectra and availability of atmospheric measurements near the target measurement performance location.
+Fortunately, for this airborne campaign, baseline atmospheric measurements were accessible via the Thule Air Base CIMEL as part of AERONET.
+It is clear that spatial proximity to a CIMEL matters in terms of in-flight atmospheric aerosols and columnar water vapor concentrations because we observed less measurement uncertainty for the closer dark bare rock/soil target when compared to the bright Greenland ice target much farther way.
+Interestingly, we found that the nadir viewing VSWIR spectra for bright Greenland ice in the interior was much more sensitive to columnar water vapor concentrations than aerosols.
+This result caused us to evaluate the nadir viewing spectrometer's measurement sensitives to a variety of input satellite atmospheric water vapor products.
 Narrowing in on 0.94 μm and 1.13 μm water vapor absorption lines uncovered the spread in satellite retrieved daily atmospheric water vapor over the Greenland interior.
 We were able to identify that the MODIS Aqua Low Mean atmospheric water vapor product is most suitable to ingest when processing the UC-12B science flight data for MODTRAN-based atmospheric compensation.
-The daily MODIS Aqua overpass times generally align well with UC-12B flight times during airborne flights.
+The daily MODIS Aqua overpass times generally align well with UC-12B flight times during airborne science flights.
 The MODIS Aqua Low Mean atmospheric water vapor retrievals are designed to partition columnar water vapor concentrations between the surface and 680 mb (see details at https://modisatmosphere.gsfc.nasa.gov/documentation/collection-6.1), which is within the atmosphere boundary layer.

-As an additional airborne spectrometer performance comparison over the Greenland Ice Sheet, we used a Landsat 8 OLI coincident image acquired within ~ 3 minutes of the UC-12B bright Greenland ice target flight segment.
-We predicted Landsat 8 OLI TOA spectral radiance using MODTRAN with the following parameters: solar illumination geometry, OLI viewing geometry, the same atmospheric inputs used for the airborne nadir viewing spectrometer assessment, and the apparent airborne reflectance spectrum for bright Greenland ice.
-By comparing MODTRAN predicted and measure Landsat 8 OLI TOA spectral radiance, we found that Landsat 8 OLI is measuring between 6 and 16% more TOA spectral radiance from the Greenland Ice Sheet with VNIR and SWIR1 spectral bands than was predicted with the nadir viewing spectrometer's apparent airborne reflectance spectrum (Figure 15).
+As an additional airborne spectrometer performance comparison over the Greenland Ice Sheet, we used a Landsat 8 OLI coincident image acquired within ~ 3 minutes of the UC-12B bright Greenland ice target flight segment (Figure 13a).
+We predicted Landsat 8 OLI TOA spectral radiance using MODTRAN with the following parameters: solar illumination geometry, OLI viewing geometry, the same atmospheric inputs used for the airborne nadir viewing spectrometer assessment, OLI relative spectral response functions (Figure 13b), and the apparent airborne reflectance spectrum for bright Greenland ice (Figure 13b).

+By comparing MODTRAN predicted and measured Landsat 8 OLI TOA spectral radiance (Figure 13c), we found that Landsat 8 OLI is measuring between 6 and 16% more TOA spectral radiance from the Greenland Ice Sheet with VNIR and SWIR1 spectral bands than was predicted with the nadir viewing spectrometer's apparent airborne reflectance spectrum (Figure 13d).
 It is important to note that Landsat 8 OLI's pixel-level LOS imaging is highly accurate over Greenland due to spacecraft geolocation (Storey et al., 2014), and that we accounted for cross-track imaging effects in MODTRAN using NIR spectral band LOS geometry.